The absence of myth is the ground that seems so stable beneath my feet, yet gives way without warning.

 Myth is a word usually used in the pejorative.
 To its detractors, myth is Janus-faced.
 Of its two faces, one is fantastical, the other quotidian.
 One face of myth is supernatural, mystical, irrational—it is the tales of gods and spirits in the heavens above, or heroes and villains long since past.
 The other face of myth is the everyday stories that justify the world as it is—the assumptions about society, the truisms and stereotypes that we are told, and sold, given flesh by images, objects, sayings and gestures.
 One face of myth is superstition, the other is ideology.1 These faces are not wholly separate.
 Their structure is the same: they offer, to quote Fredric Jameson, “the imaginary resolution of a real contradiction.”2 Myth, as both superstition and ideology, is an imaginary wish-image that smooths over the cracks and fissures in the social, hoping to bind—or blind—people into nations or groups.
 It seemed for some time that the superstitious face of myth had been eclipsed by its ideological face, that a faithless, globalised order had won out over the faithful myths of traditional societies.
 But in our volatile conjuncture today, myth is showing both of its faces again.
 It is time for us to think anew about myth.

 When an era crumbles, what seemed like quotidian truth can all of a sudden reveal its mythic face.
 The neoliberal era has been, until recently, the air we breathe.
 Now that air has become stale, even toxic.
 Neoliberalism became supreme in true mythic fashion—by slaying its rival, Soviet socialism, with the brute force of its putative rationality.
 In this heroic act, the contradiction between western capitalism and eastern socialism was overcome, and so, it was claimed, neoliberalism had put an end to history itself.
-But in the last ten years, and especially today, it’s own contradictions have surfaced.
+But in the last ten years, and especially today, its own contradictions have surfaced.
 Neoliberalism’s faith in the free market, and the ruthless self-interest of ‘rational actors’ operating within it, to resolve all problems and produce the best possible world now looks hopelessly superstitious in the face of a trinity of crises—financial, viral and ecological—for which it is at least partly culpable and against which it is proving dangerously weak.

 Through this emergent breach in the neoliberal consensus, myth’s fantastical face is once again turning to face us.
 Political leaders are no longer appealing to ‘experts’ and economic ‘rationality’, but instead to myths of nationhood and essentialist fantasies of supremacy.
 Religion and spirituality, once thought to be things of the past, are providing solace from the capricious and evanescent economic forces that have assumed the guise of Fate.
 Otherwise progressive artists and creatives are turning towards the mysticism of the likes of Carl Jung.
 Even capitalism itself is finding it hard to suppress its own mythic qualities, as the wealth that neoliberalism has concentrated among a handful of godlike billionaires, far from ‘trickling down’, is ejaculated into space in an orgy of phallic rockets.